smaakage85/shapemaker/README.md

 ## :eyeglasses: Overview
 `shapemaker` is an end-to-end template for Amazon SageMaker AWS projects aiming for maximum flexibility.

+If you find, SageMaker *does not offer enough flexibility* out-of-the-box with respect to customizing either

+1. training jobs
+2. endpoints or
+3. how to serve endpoints

+then `shapemaker` might be a good fit for you.

+`shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) SageMaker functionality for **full developer control**.

 The template includes:

 - a minimalistic template for model code